nsasaki128/nsasaki128.github.io/index.md

 nsasaki128 is a software engineer at a Japanese comapny.
 He experienced working in Japan, United States, and Vietnam.
 He loves travelling, you can see his photographs: [round the world trip photos](https://get.google.com/albumarchive/117153127627518506326/album/AF1QipPyBT05nPv-qk2fCmYt7gv5M142G0doh-DBvH5Q?source=pwa&authKey=CJCV_PSO57uMqAE) and [photos before round the world trip](https://get.google.com/albumarchive/117153127627518506326/album/AF1QipOsLAACZxWQL-qCk7COkqzerj4_bd2PFwf7RU5w?authKey=CIb01qmr5-brOw).

 ## Biography
+- Oct 2017 to present, work as soc member (analyze log and malware also triage incidents) and software engineer for company's security tool at a Japanese company
+- Apr 2015 to Sep 2017, worked as software engineer at a Japanese company
+- Sep 2014 to Mar 2015, traveled around the world
+- Received M.S. in 2014 from The University of Tokyo
+- May 2013 to Aug 2013, Internship at Adobe Research in San Jose
 - Received B.E. in 2012 from Kyoto University
-- May 2013 to Aug 2013, Internship at Adobe Research in San Jose
-- Received M.S. in 2014 from The University of Tokyo
-- Sep 2014 to Mar 2015, traveled around the world
-- Apr 2015 to present, software engineer at a Japanese company

 ## Project